 A Somewhat Distressing Necessity

 Yes, some of the transformations are admittedly impressive but unsettling at the same time.
+And groomers are know to make a decent living!
 Creativity is one thing but many devote animal lovers believe that these crazy ‘out there’ looks shouldn’t go beyond the human world.
 Our pets are our voiceless companions and using dyes, dryers and curling irons on them to create a work of art could be deemed cruel.

 Saying this, grooming is without a doubt necessary for our dogs, just like we need haircuts our pets need grooming to keep tidy and clean.
 It is not only a matter of their physical appearance but it is important to keep your pet groomed for its own hygiene.
 When your animal’s hair gets matted and long it is harder to keep it clean and this is the main reason grooming is necessary.
 Studies show that dogs can improve your mood and health.
 On an emotional level, grooming your pet has been proven to reduce stress levels for your pooches as well as the owner, it can help build the trust and the bond between you and your best friend.